 “Yes.
 I live in America.”
-I answered automatically,, then slapped my hand over my mouth, looking at her with apprehensive eyes.
-Was now the part where she would carry me into her house and boil me in a vat of poison?
+I answered automatically, then slapped my hand over my mouth, looking at her with apprehensive eyes.
+Was now the part where she carried me into her house and boiled me in a vat of poison?

 “Don’t worry,” she laughed.
 “I won’t hurt you.
 Hold on, let me go get you a chair.
 You must be uncomfortable sitting in that pile of itchy hay.”

 “You don’t look like what I expected you to look like.”

 “Hmmm.
 What did you expect me to look like?”